Name of Project

 Bang: 3.000.000 + 30.000.000 + 1.500.000 = 34.500.000

-Chance of Success: 50% (something will be decided by BaFin, but it might take some months and patience, so this might weaken the bang in the short run)
+Chance of Success: 70% (something will be decided by BaFin, but it might take some months and patience, so this might weaken the bang in the short run)

 Articles and Links:

 BaFin “Capital investment or security?
 Blockchain technology blurs the boundaries between the two.”

 BaFin “Driving the Capital Markets Union forward – especially now”